zachlasiuk/arm-software-developers-ads/content/install-tools/gfortran.md

 ---
-title: "GCC on Arm Linux"
+title: "GFortran"

 tool_install: true
 ---

+[GNU Fortran](https://gcc.gnu.org/fortran/) is the Fortran compiler front end and run-time libraries for GCC, the GNU Compiler Collection.

-GCC, the GNU Compiler Collection, is available on all Linux distributions and can be installed using the package manager.
+GFortran is available on all Linux distributions and can be installed using the package manager.

 ## Introduction

-Follow the instructions below to install and use GCC on an Arm Linux distribution.
-This covers gcc and g++ for compiling C and C++
+Follow the instructions below to install and use gfortran on an Arm Linux distribution.

 Confirm you are using an Arm machine by running: